Deployment Rings

 Viewing agent details

-Use the status tabs at the top of the modal to filter by state (All, Completed, Failed, Pending, In Progress, Cancelled).
+Use the status filters at the top of the table to filter by state; filters for the rarer states (Retry scheduled, Not Converged, Abandoned) appear only when endpoints are actually in them.
 Type in the hostname search field to find a specific endpoint.
 The table is paginated for rings targeting large numbers of agents.
+Click a row to expand it for attempt history, installed updates, and the restart timeline, or click a hostname to jump straight to that endpoint's page.

 Scheduled column indicators